kisom/kyleisom.net/source/_posts/2011-06-17-intro-to-crypto.markdown

 tags: [pycrypto, python, cryptography, applied cryptography, public key cryptography, private key cryptography, symmetric, asymmetric, cryptographic digests, hashing, hybrid keys, cryptographic keys]
 ---

+*Note*: this up available on [Leanpub](https://leanpub.com/gocrypto/) in PDF, EPUB, and MOBI formats for 1 USD.

+*Note*: I haven't coded in Python seriously for over a year now; the EC part may be less idiomatic than it should be.

 # Introduction

 Recently at work I have been using the